-Fifteen per cent of the money is passed by the council to the town or parish council where the development takes place, giving them direct control over how the money is spent in their local communities.
+Fifteen per cent of the money is passed by North Somerset to the town or parish council where the development takes place, giving them direct control over how the money is spent in their local communities.

-This increases to 25 per cent if the council has an adopted neighbourhood plan.
+This increases to 25 per cent if the town or parish has an adopted neighbourhood plan.

 The rest is retained by North Somerset Council to spend on infrastructure to support housing development.